 Winner - HIA 2018 Project of the year for Empire House

-The living addition is a pavilion in the garden that maximises passive solar gain, connected to the existing house via a link.
+The new living addition is a pavilion in the garden that maximises passive solar gain, connected to the existing house via a corridor ‘link’.
 A large north facing roof window spans across the pavilion, and is protected by operable louvres.
-The sleeping pavilion is a similar approach of addition and link.
+The master bedroom pavilion is a similar approach of addition accessed via a link.
 This pavilion is visible from the street, so it was important to respect the character of the existing house, but create a distinctly contemporary piece of architecture.
 The white shingle form rests on a datum of red brick, responding to the materiality of the existing house.

 The craftsmanship of the white metal shingles, each one hand-finished and hand fixed with mathematical precision, is the distinguishing feature of Empire House.
 The material creates a relationship, a language and a discussion between the two eras, while making it incredibly transparent where the old and new elements meet.